How to Recover from a Bender: Tips for Weekend Warriors

 Nature and Fresh Air

 Spending time in nature and getting fresh air after a party weekend helps clear my mind.
-Clean, fresh air work wonders for my cognitive abilities, and I feel revitalised.
-Whenever I can, I combine my walk or exercise routine with a visit to the park or a hiking trail.
+Clean, fresh air works wonders for my cognitive abilities, and I feel revitalised.
+Whenever I can, I combine my walk or exercise routine with a visit to the park.

 Managing Anxiety and Shakes